Life Skills

 In Year 10, Life Skills combines with statutory Religious Education to form a new Personal Development course that all students take alongside their GCSE option subjects.
 The course is designed to highlight wider societal issues and allow exploration of moral and religious viewpoints.

-After an in-depth study of Mental Health including common illnesses, negative and positive coping strategies, and how to maintain positive emotional wellbeing, students turn their attention to making responsible health choices.
-Topics such as risk taking, forms of cancer, donations and surgeries are taught through the concept of ‘personal responsibility’, fostering independence and informed decision making.
+After looking at broader themes such as Life and Death, which combines euthanasia, abortion and their respective religious and social interpretations, students turn their attention to making responsible health choices.
+Topics such as risk taking, forms of cancer, donations and surgeries are taught through the concept of ‘personal responsibility’, fostering independence and informed decision making

-Following units include broader themes such as Life and Death, which combines euthanisa, abortion and their respective religious and social interpretations.
-Crime and Punishment combines a citizenship unit of the UK Justice and Legal system, before looking at the religious and moral arguments for corporal and capital punishment.
+In the new-year, students have an in-depth study of Mental Health including common illnesses, negative and positive coping strategies, and how to maintain positive emotional wellbeing.
+The following topic is Crime and Punishment, which combines a citizenship unit of the UK Justice and Legal system, before looking at the religious and moral arguments for corporal and capital punishment.

 In the summer term, students complete their statutory Healthy Relationships and Sex Education topics, studying consent; red flags; assertive communication; STIs and forms of contraception.
 They end their course with lessons tackling online safety, radicalisation and identifying problematic sources that are found on the internet.